-Since parents pass on genes directly to their children, studies have shown that these children of adults with former substance abuse problems have a risk of developing an addiction that is eight times higher than that of children with non-addicted parents.
+The influence of addiction on children is especially pertinent to researchers.
+A study in the journal Archives of General Psychiatry found that children of adults with former substance use problems have a risk of developing an addiction that is eight times greater than that of children with non-addicted parents.

 Additionally, this can be due to children growing up and seeing addictive tendencies and behaviors from their parents, making them more likely to perform the same behaviors.